-The Rosette Nebula is located in the Milky Way Galaxy roughly 5,000 light-years from Earth and is known for its rose-like shape and distinctive hole at its centre.
-The nebula is an interstellar cloud of dust, hydrogen, helium and other ionized gases with several massive stars found in a cluster at its heart.
+The Rosette Nebula is located in the Milky Way Galaxy roughly 5,000 light-years from Earth and is known for its rose-like shape and distinctive hole at its center.
+The nebula is an interstellar cloud of dust, hydrogen, helium, and other ionized gases with several massive stars found in a cluster at its heart.

-Stellar winds and ionising radiation from these massive stars affect the shape of the giant molecular cloud.
-But the size and age of the cavity observed in the centre of Rosette Nebula is too small when compared to the age of its central stars.
+Stellar winds and ionizing radiation from these massive stars affect the shape of the giant molecular cloud.
+But the size and age of the cavity observed in the center of Rosette Nebula is too small when compared to the age of its central stars.

-Study lead author, Dr Christopher Wareing, from the School of Physics and Astronomy said: “The massive stars that make up the Rosette Nebula’s central cluster are a few millions of years old and halfway through their lifecycle.
+Study lead author, Dr. Christopher Wareing, from the School of Physics and Astronomy, said: “The massive stars that make up the Rosette Nebula’s central cluster are a few million years old and halfway through their lifecycle.
 For the length of time their stellar winds would have been flowing, you would expect a central cavity up to ten times bigger.

 “To have a model that so accurately reproduces the physical appearance in line with the observational data, without setting out to do this, is rather extraordinary.

 “We were also fortunate to be able to apply data to our models from the ongoing Gaia survey, as a number of the bright stars in the Rosette Nebula are part of the survey.

 Applying this data to our models gave us a new understanding of the roles individual stars play in the Rosette Nebula.
 Next, we’ll look at the many other similar objects in our Galaxy and see if we can figure out their shape as well.”